Toric mirrors and test configurations: Application of to toric LG models

-Our aim is to show that that the right hand side of the residue formula \eqref{DFResThm} can be interpreted naturally in terms of Donaldson-Futaki invariants for a compactification $X^{\vee}$ of the torus $\opT \cong (\C^*)^n$.
-This requires several steps. \begin{itemize} \item[$(i)$] Recall $\barcT$ was constructed as a blowup of a smooth toric variety $\barcT_{\T}$, such that there we have a canonical embedding of torus fixed points $\cD^{[0]}_{\T} \subset \cD \subset \barcT$.
-Fix a toric holomorphic vector field $v$, generating a $\C^*$-action $\lambda$, with isolated fixed points (this is the case for generic $\lambda$).
-Note that such isolated fixed points are given necessarily by the zero-dimensional stratum of $\cD_{\T}$. \item[$(ii)$] Recall $\cW$ is a toric mirror LG potential for $\cX$, and we are assuming without loss of generality that there is a toric morphism $\cX \to X \times \PP^1$ corresponding to a decomposition $N_{\cX} \cong N \times \Z$.
-Thus, there is an induced toric morphism $\barcT_{\T} \to \PP^1$, and we denote a fixed smooth fibre by $X^{\vee}$.
-Note that when $X = T_{P}$ is a toric Fano with reflexive polytope $P$, we can choose $\barcT_{\T}$ so that $X^{\vee}$ is the polar dual $T_{P^{\circ}}$. \item[$(iii)$] By a standard construction, taking the limits of $X^{\vee}$ under the action of $\lambda(t)$ on $\barcT_{\T}$ for $t \to 0$, we obtain the total space of a non-compact test configuration
+\end{enumerate} \end{prop} \begin{rmk} The condition \eqref{RankInequality} will be used for the construction of the complex $(1,1)$-classes $[\eta^i_k]$, $[\xi^i_k]$ appearing in Theorem \ref{MainThmIntro}.
+The point is having some condition that controls (twice) the number of fixed points in terms of the K\"ahler rank, the dimension and the boundary, in order to show the surjectivity of an evaluation map for the two complex Hamiltonians corresponding to $[\eta^i_k]$ and twists $[\xi^i_k]$, which can be satisfied after ``breaking up" $\barcT_{\T}$ in sufficiently many, sufficiently simple pieces. \end{rmk} \begin{proof} Let $\barcT_{\T}$ be a toric compactification of $\T$ constructed in Lemma \ref{IntermediateCompactLem}, with toric boundary $\cD_{\T}$ and torus fixed points $\cD^{[0]}_{\T} \subset \cD_{\T}$.
+Recall that $\barcT_{\T}$ was constructed from the datum of a a toric mirror LG potential $\cW$ mirror to a regular toric test configuration $\cX$ for $X$.
+As we explained in Section \ref{DFResSec}, we may assume without loss of generality that there is a toric morphism $\cX \to X \times \PP^1$, corresponding to a decomposition $N_{\cX} \cong N \times \Z$.
+Thus, from the proof of Lemma \ref{IntermediateCompactLem}, we see that there is an induced toric morphism $\barcT_{\T} \to \PP^1$, and we denote a fixed smooth fibre by $X^{\vee}$. \begin{rmk} Note that when $X = T_{P}$ is a toric Fano with reflexive polytope $P$, by the proof of Lemma \ref{IntermediateCompactLem}, we can choose $\barcT_{\T}$ so that $X^{\vee}$ is the polar dual $T_{P^{\circ}}$. \end{rmk}

-for $X^{\vee}$.
-Abusing notation, we write $\lambda$ for the induced action on the corresponding canonical compactification $\cX^{\vee, v} \to \PP^1$.
-Then $\lambda$ has isolated fixed points $Z(v)$ on the central fibre $\cX^{\vee, 0}_0$. \item[$(iv)$] Although $\cX^{\vee, v}$ is singular in general, we can replace it with an equivariant resolution, at the cost of allowing the ``polarisation" $[\eta]$ and twist $[\xi]$, \emph{which we still need to choose}, to be pulled back from the base.
-Although the induced action of $\lambda$ on such an equivariant resolution does not have isolated fixed points on the central fibre, in general, nevertheless the non-isolated fixed points do not contribute to the Donaldson-Futaki invariant with respect to $[\eta]$, $[\xi]$ pulled back from the singular space.